Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: Oh, I see.

-SALVANT: Yeah, so Brandy was Cinderella, and then she had these two awful stepsisters who sing this song.
+MCLORIN SALVANT: Yeah.
+So Brandy was Cinderella and then she had these two awful stepsisters who sing this song.

 GROSS: I should've figured that.